 Particulate matter (PM10, PM2.5)

-Particulate matter (PM) is made up of small airborne particles like dust, soot, and drops of liquids.
-The majority of PM in urban areas is formed directly from burning of fossil fuels by power plants, automobiles, non-road equipment, and industrial facilities.
-Other sources are dust and diesel emissions and secondary particle formation from gases and vapors.
+Particulate matter (PM) is made up of small airborne particles like dust, soot and drops of liquids.
+The majority of PM in urban areas is formed directly from burning of fossil fuels by power plants, automobiles, non-road equipment and industrial facilities.
+Other sources are dust, diesel emissions and secondary particle formation from gases and vapors.

-Coarse particulate matter (PM10, particles < 10 microns in diameter) is known to cause nasal and upper respiratory tract health problems.
-Fine particles (PM2.5, particles < 2.5 microns in diameter; Ultra Fine Particles) penetrate deeper into the lungs and cause heart attacks, strokes, asthma, and bronchitis, as well as premature death from heart ailments, lung disease, and cancer.
+Coarse particulate matter (PM10, particles less than 10 microns in diameter) is known to cause nasal and upper respiratory tract health problems.
+Fine particles (PM2.5, particles less than 2.5 microns in diameter) penetrate deeper into the lungs and cause heart attacks, strokes, asthma, and bronchitis, as well as premature death from heart ailments, lung disease and cancer.
 Studies show that higher PM2.5 exposure can impair brain development in children.

-Black carbon is one of the components of particulate matter and comes from burning fuel (especially diesel, wood, coal, and others).
+Black carbon is one of the components of particulate matter and comes from burning fuel (especially diesel, wood, and coal).
 Most air pollution regulations focus on PM2.5, but exposure to black carbon is a serious health threat as well.
 Populations with higher exposures to black carbon over a long period are at a higher risk for heart attacks and stroke.
-In addition, black carbon is associated with hypertension, asthma, chronic obstructive pulmonary disease (COPD), bronchitis, and a variety of types of cancer.
+In addition, black carbon is associated with hypertension, asthma, chronic obstructive pulmonary disease, bronchitis, and a variety of types of cancer.

-Nitrogen oxide (NO) and Nitrogen dioxide (NO2) are produced primarily by the transportation sector.
+Nitrogen oxide (NO) and nitrogen dioxide (NO2) are produced primarily by the transportation sector.
 NO is rapidly converted to NO2 in sunlight.
-NOx (a combination of NO and NO2) is formed in high concentrations around roadways, and can result in development and exacerbations of asthma, bronchitis, as well as lead to a higher risk of heart disease.
+NOx (a combination of NO and NO2) is formed in high concentrations around roadways and can result in development and exacerbations of asthma and bronchitis, and can lead to a higher risk of heart disease.

-Ozone high up in the atmosphere can protect us from ultraviolet radiation.
+Ozone high in the atmosphere can protect us from ultraviolet radiation.
 But ozone at ground level (where it is part of what is commonly called smog) is a well-established respiratory irritant.
 Ozone is formed in the atmosphere through reactions of volatile organic compounds and nitrogen oxides, both of which are formed as a result of combustion of fossil fuels.
-Short-term exposure to ozone can cause chest pain, coughing, throat irritation, while long term exposure can lead to decreased lung function and cause chronic obstructive pulmonary disease (COPD).
+Short-term exposure to ozone can cause chest pain, coughing and throat irritation, while long term exposure can lead to decreased lung function and cause chronic obstructive pulmonary disease.
 In addition, ozone exposure can aggravate existing lung diseases.